 In the reporting year, the Group again demonstrated its strength in development and regulatory with the introduction of 1,068 individual products worldwide (previous year: 988).
 As of December 31, 2022, STADA had a well-stocked product pipeline with more than 2,200 approval procedures for over 180 active pharmaceutical ingredients and combinations in more than 60 countries.
-These include all relevant generics as well as numerous consumer healthcare products and specialty pharmaceuticals.
+These include all relevant 5-year overview: Number of product launches generics as well as numerous consumer healthcare products and specialty pharmaceuticals.
 In financial year 2022, there were over 1,200 new marketing authorization applications and more than 900 new marketing authorizations.